 While you can play the game on a conventional turn-by-turn basis, the real deal is the real-time play.
 Here, you try to fulfill your duties, while frantically debating with other players about the situation.
 The mode is unique in board gaming and delivers a tense nerve-wracking, almost chaotic experience.

 If you want a team-played Battleship on steroids and can handle making decisions under the pressure of millions of gallons of water above you, you should definitely join the navy.
 Or buy Captain Sonar.

-Inspired from movies such as James Bond, or even Austin Powers, Sabotage lines up a team of spies, attempting to sneak into the base of villains and save the day by disarming their world-ending devices.
+Inspired by movies such as James Bond, or even Austin Powers, Sabotage lines up a team of spies, attempting to sneak into the base of villains and save the day by disarming their world-ending devices.

 The other team, of course, plays as the villains.
 The game is set up with a screen in the middle, and both teams use their own board to track movement.

-Combine this with different characters (miniatures included), art design akin to the movies mentioned above, and you get an impressive team deduction game.
+Combine this with different characters (miniatures included), and an art design akin to the movies mentioned above, and you get an impressive team deduction game.
 Just be aware that the rules take a while to comprehend and there are a lot of factors to consider during the play, making analysis-paralysis possible.

 Black Sonata is a single-player board game.
 The Lady’s movement is determined by a special deck of cards, and it’s up to you to deduce her movement, intercept her, and perhaps gain her true name.

-The unique solitaire experience is perfect for short breaks, and if you can afford the retail version (not that it’s too expensive), you can put your own skills to use and make one yourself from the print-and-play template.
+The unique solitaire experience is perfect for short breaks, and if you can’t afford the retail version (not that it’s too expensive), you can put your own skills to use and make one yourself from the print-and-play template.